 We are happy to help our blind and partially sighted visitors, where possible with any special requirements they have.
-The venue is unable to accommodate guide dogs due to loud noises and floor movements, however we do offer free carer tickets.
+The Doctor Who Experience is not suitable for assistance dogs due to loud noises and floor movements, however we do offer free carer tickets.

 We offer an Audio Description track for the walk-through adventure section of the Experience.
 The track is loaded onto portable devices, which are available for loan from the main ticket desk.
 A security deposit will be required.
-The audio description is a commentary providing information on the visual elements of the walk-through experience as it unfolds.
+The audio description device is available in English and Welsh and is a commentary providing information on the visual elements of the walk-through experience as it unfolds.
 It describes the sets, props, action happening on screen, and any visual references.
 If you will be requiring use of more than four devices in one group, we ask you to reserve the devices at least 48 hours in advance by informing us of the quantity you will require, and the day and time you will be visiting.